Skip to content

 As an anarchist activist, Anna got used to being on the wrong side of the law but now inserts herself on both sides of it.
 After witnessing a street kidnapping that her quick thinking foils, the culprit is caught but is let off on a minor charge that Anna believes the investigating police inspector finagled for a kickback.
 Outraged, she becomes obsessed with pursuing the trafficker and his equally loathsome partner, starting by watching their house with a hidden camera a friend rigs up, and then courts allies who might or might not be much help.

 Consigned to solitary confinement in a featureless limbo somewhere short of Paradise, Mahmoud learns to project his sight to places he knew in life.
-He spies on Anna and their son as a silent witness, helpless to connect or intervene, wanting the best for them, narrating his thoughts and impressions in plaintive soliloquies that only you can overhear.
+He spies on Anna (whom he only knew as “Katrina”) and their son as a silent witness, helpless to connect or intervene, wanting the best for them, narrating his thoughts and impressions in plaintive soliloquies that only you can overhear.

 Her Own Devices weaves a tense but tender story that’s rooted yet fanciful, layered and languid, arcing to a fateful conclusion.
-After shape-shifting for three years, Her Own Devices is soon to be published Guernica World Editions.
+After shape-shifting for five years, Her Own Devices will be released Guernica World Editions on September first, 2024.
+Check out advance reviews at Kirkus and BookTrib.

-Paper and eBook editions of Her Own Devices are now available for pre-order online, including at our bookstore.
+The paperback edition of Her Own Devices is now available for pre-order online, including at our bookstore.
 Check out some excerpts, and leave a comment, if you’re so moved.

 You can leave a public comment below, but should you wish to keep it private or have questions, please use this form.
 Thanks.